 It is the intent of this Bill that child protection will be not only be a moral imperative but will also make financial sense for institutions.

 Sadly, many of our children have suffered for decades because some of our most trusted organisations have protected known sex offenders instead of children.
-Institutions have treated children who report abuse as more of a threat to their finances than pedophiles who they employ.
+Institutions have treated children who report abuse as more of a threat to their finances than the pedophiles they employ.

 Institutions have seen appeals for help from victims as a threat rather than as an opportunity to care for human suffering.
 This legislation reverses this destructive dynamic.
 It protects children and enables institutions to begin to rebuild trust with their stakeholders and the public.

 It has been to the collective shame of our society that we have seen over the past four years, harrowing evidence presented to the Royal Commission into Institutional Responses to Child Sexual Abuse.

 Trusted institutions in our society have too often failed our children.

 Children and adults have been routinely disbelieved or punished when they have tried to report abuse perpetrated by people in positions of power and trust.
 The legacy of these failures has been one of catastrophic damage to countless lives.
 Yet, until now, those harmed have not had effective access to the courts in this State.